In 1964, Ray Collins formed a band called The Soul Giants with drummer

 Zappa and Park were enjoyed the brouhaha: "I was greatly

-amused by the cover, and so was Frank,
+amused by the cover, and so was Frank," says Park.

 "I mean, we giggled a lot."